GiuseppeTestaLab/.github/profile/README.md

 ## <img src="./icons/atlas.png" alt="pin icon" style="height: 2em; vertical-align: middle;">  Atlases
 - 📌 **A harmonized ovarian cancer scRNA-seq atlas to dissect disease heterogeneity underlying metastatization and chemoresistance** *Sallese et al.*, Biorxiv.https://doi.org/10.1101/2025.02.11.637633 <br>
-This resource describes the first comprehensive single cell transcriptomics atlas (OvCA) for high grade serous tubo-ovarian cancer.
-Here we generated an ad hoc strategy for feature selection and data integration (Single Cell Atlas Integration Pipeline – SCAIP) that is able to capture patient and sample variability in highly heterogeneous datasets, while being expandable with newly generated datasets.
-It constitutes a foundational resource for the dissection of the molecular mechanisms underlying ovarian cancer pathogenesis.
+This article describes the first comprehensive single cell transcriptomics atlas (OvCA) for high grade serous tubo-ovarian cancer. e generated an ad hoc strategy for feature selection and data integration (Single Cell Atlas Integration Pipeline – SCAIP) that is able to capture patient and sample variability in highly heterogeneous datasets, while being expandable with newly generated datasets.
+We offer it to the community a foundational resource for the dissection of the molecular mechanisms underlying ovarian cancer pathogenesis.
 <details>
   <summary>Additional Atlases publications</summary>